Spanish Armada: Background

-In comparison, England was only a minor European power with no empire and it could exercise little influence outside of its shores, although in alliance with Spain, it had gone to war three times against France during Henry VIII's reign.
-The last of these conflicts was the Siege of Boulogne.
+In comparison, England was only a minor European power with no empire and had little influence overseas.
+During Henry VIII's reign, England had gone to war three times against France in alliance with Spain.
+The last of these conflicts was the Sieges of Boulogne (1544–1546).

 Henry VIII began the English Reformation as a political exercise over his desire to divorce his first wife, Catherine of Aragon.
-Over time, England became increasingly aligned with the Protestant reformation taking place in Europe, especially during the reign of Henry's son, Edward VI.
-Edward died childless, and his half-sister Mary ascended the throne in 1553.
-Three years later Mary married Philip II, becoming queen consort of Spain and began to reassert Roman Catholic influence over church affairs.
-Her attempts led to more than 260 people being burned at the stake, earning her the nickname "Bloody Mary".
+Over time, England became increasingly aligned with the Protestant reformation taking place in Europe, especially during the reign of Henry's son, Edward VI but Edward died childless, and his Catholic half-sister Mary ascended the throne in 1553.
+Three years later Mary married Philip II, becoming queen consort of Spain.
+Mary returned England to the Catholic Church; during her reign more than 260 English Protestants were burned at the stake, earning her the nickname "Bloody Mary".

-Philip now persuaded Mary to enter into a disastrous war against France.
+In 1557, Philip persuaded Mary to enter into a disastrous war against France.
 England landed forces in the Low Countries and with the failing support of Spain, won the Battle of St. Quentin.
-Though this brought victory for Spain, England had neglected her French defenses, and France took English Calais in the Siege of Calais (1558).
-Thus England lost her last possession in France, which she had held for over 500 years.
+Though this brought victory for Spain, England had neglected her defences in France, and France took Calais in 1558.
+Thus England lost her last possession in France, which she had held for over 200 years.
 This was undoubtedly a huge blow to Mary's prestige, who is reported as stating "When I am dead and opened, you shall find 'Calais' lying in my heart."
 England's wealth further suffered, not just from the cost of the war, but also from the reduced revenues from alum and the Antwerp cloth trade, caused by the loss of the port.
 The Kingdom of Spain had strengthened its hold on the Low Countries, weakening France with no cost to itself, but at great cost to England.
-Just before Mary's death, Philip and Elizabeth looked to come to an alliance and settlement, between England and Spain, and there is evidence even marriage between Philip and Elizabeth was explored, but the question of faith, and the unequal relationship between the two Kingdoms made this extremely unlikely.
-Until then, Spain and England had remained in an alliance – one that had lasted for over 70 years.
+Just before Mary's death, Philip and Mary's half-sister Elizabeth looked to come to an alliance and settlement between England and Spain, and there is evidence even marriage between Philip and Elizabeth was explored, but the question of faith, and the unequal relationship between the two Kingdoms made this extremely unlikely.
+Spain and England had remained in an alliance that had lasted for over 70 years.